Cats of the Clans: Plot

 In the introductory chapter, "Three Lost Travelers", the kits Mosskit, Adderkit and Blossomkit have wandered from their home in StarClan, the afterlife of Clan cats, to Rock's home, in the far unknown.
 Rock tells the three that they did not live long enough to learn about their Clanmates, so he will answer their questions about the cats they left behind.
 Rock describes himself as "the keeper of the world beneath the one your former Clanmates walk."

 The remainder of the book consists of Rock's stories about each Clan, and descriptions of various cats within the Clans.
 Rock describes major events in the cats' lives, and often comments on why the cat is special or acted as they did.
-There are also stories about a few cats from the Tribe of Rushing Water, SkyClan, and BloodClan in addition to some loners and kittypets.
+There are also stories about a few cats from the Tribe of Rushing Water, SkyClan, and BloodClan, in addition to some "loners" (stray cats) and "kittypets" (house cats).

-Although Rock, as the narrator, claims neutrality, the book does not treat each Clan equally, devoting more space to ThunderClan cats.
-This is to be expected, as during the time when the book was published, ThunderClan was the only Clan to have been written as a main Clan.

 Format and content

 All text is written in first-person point of view with Rock as the narrator.
 He is talking to three kits, and often makes direct reference to them.

 The introductory chapter is two pages long.
 Each Clan introductory chapter is also two pages long.
 These are followed by two-page spreads for each cat (or group of cats) discussed; text is on the left page and a full-color illustration is on the right page.

-The Clans and cats described in the book are as follows:

-ThunderClan: Firestar, Bluestar, Graystripe and Millie, Sandstorm, Yellowfang, Cinderpelt, Leafpool, Squirrelflight, Brambleclaw, Ashfur, Brightheart and Cloudtail (with an illustration of only Brightheart), Jaypaw, Hollypaw, and Lionpaw.

-ShadowClan: Tigerstar, Brokenstar, Blackstar, Tawnypelt, Boulder, and Littlecloud and Runningnose.

-WindClan: Tallstar, Onestar, Mudclaw, Crowfeather, Nightcloud and Breezepaw, and Heatherpaw.

-RiverClan: Crookedstar, Leopardstar, Graypool, Mistyfoot and Stonefur, Silverstream, Feathertail, Stormfur, Hawkfrost, Mothwing and Willowpaw.